near/docs/docs/tutorials/contracts/nfts/3-enumeration.md

 If the user provides a `from_index` parameter, you should use that as the starting point for which to start iterating through tokens; otherwise it should start from the beginning.
 Likewise, if the user provides a `limit` parameter, the function shall stop after reaching either the limit or the end of the list.

 :::tip
-For the pagination, Rust has useful methods for skipping to a starting index and taking the first `n` elements of an iterator.
+Rust has useful methods for pagination, allowing you to skip to a starting index and taking the first `n` elements of an iterator.
 :::

 ```rust reference